monkey-projects/build/README.md

 some custom calculation system.
 For this, Monkey Build also supports the following
 possibilities:

- - `version`: either a constant value, or a list to evaluate
+ - `:version`: either a constant value, or a list to evaluate
  - `:version-env`: reads the version string directly from an environment variable
  - `:version-fn`: resolves the fully qualified function symbol, and invokes it without arguments